 Fah la laaaa…it’s really is starting to feel like Christmas, isn’t it?
 Christmas tree farms have officially replaced all of the pumpkin patches, candy canes and peppermint bark are on the shelves of all the grocery stores, and Christmas music is blasting on all of the radio stations.
 It seriously feels like this year has breezed on past, but I’m ignoring that and focusing on my favorite part of the holidays: the baking part (of course).

 Eight.
 Pounds.
-Most people probably use less than that in year, and I’m embarrassed to say that I hope it lasts me through the new month or two.
+Most people probably use less than that in year.
+It embarrasses me to say that I hope it lasts me through the new month or two.
 What can I say…holiday baking requires a heck of a lot of butter.

-It’s about time I shared this recipe with you guys.
+It’s about time I shared this recipe with you!
 The butter is important.
-I used Challenge butter because as I said…the butter is important and one of the stars of the show, so it’s definitely preferable to use high quality.
-The butter gets warmed on the stove until bubbling and toasty brown, but not burned.
-Dark brown sugar, vanilla, sea salt, and flour are stirred in and the simple dough is pressed into the pan, and then left to stand at room temperature for a few hours.
+I used Challenge butter because as I said…the butter is important!
+It’s one of the stars of the show, so it’s definitely preferable to use high quality.
+We warm the butter on the stove until bubbling and toasty brown, but not burned.
+Then, we stir in dark brown sugar, vanilla, sea salt, and flour.
+Then we press the simple dough into the pan, and let it stand at room temperature for a few hours.

 Letting the dough stand helps the dough cool down to room temperature and lets the flavors meld together.
 The process of cooling slowly creates an irresistible sandy texture with a bold brown butter flavor and light caramelization from the dark brown sugar.

-The shortbread is baked low and slow for 45 minutes and then slathered in dark chocolate and sprinkled with a bit of fancy sea salt – I like using Maldon’s Fleur de Sel.
-The result is an irresistible cookie with a warm caramelized flavor, crisp and sandy shortbread texture, and smooth chocolate topping with just the perfect hint of sea salt.
+We bake this shortbread low and slow for 45 minutes.
+Then, we slather it in dark chocolate and sprinkle it with a bit of fancy sea salt.
+I like using Maldon’s Fleur de Sel.
+The result is an irresistible cookie with a warm caramelized flavor, crisp and sandy shortbread texture.
+The smooth chocolate topping has just the perfect hint of sea salt.

 Ingredients